David Trick (rugby union)

-David Mark Trick (born 26 October 1960) is an English former rugby union international who represented the England in two Test matches during the 1980s.
+David Mark Trick (born 26 October 1960) is an English former rugby union international who represented England in two Test matches during the 1980s.

 Dartford-born Trick grew up in Tavistock, Devon and attended Bryanston School.

 Known for his pace, Trick was an England schoolboys sprint champion and became a regular fixture on the wings for Bath, with his career including four successive John Player Cup titles.

 Trick earned his first England cap in a 1983 Five Nations Test against Ireland at Lansdowne Road.
 He was a member of the touring party which travelled to South Africa in 1984 and featured in the Test at Port Elizabeth.